 - serve it as a topping with ice cream.

-Unfortunately, fruit salads don’t last long because they are made with raw fruits, which start going bad the moment you cut them.
+Unfortunately, fruit salads don’t last long because they are made with raw fruits that start going bad when you cut them.

-But you can still make it last a bit longer if you follow these three rules:
+But you can still make this salad last a bit longer if you follow these three rules:

-- Only use fresh crisp fruits to make a fruit salad.
-If the fruit is bruised, started to turn brown, or has dry wrinkly skin, it already started to go bad and will spoil even faster when you cut it.
+- Only use fresh, crisp fruits to make a fruit salad.
+If the fruit is bruised, has started to turn brown, or has dry, wrinkly skin, it has already begun to go bad and will spoil even faster when you cut it.
 So make sure never to add such fruits to a fruit salad.

 - Add lemon and orange juice to the dressing to prevent the fruits from turning brown.
 Citrus juice contains ascorbic acid, which protects cut fruits, especially apples, from oxidizing.

-- Store the salad in the fridge in a glass container with a tight lid.
-This probably goes without saying, but I am going to say it anyway, sliced fruits should always be kept in the fridge.
+- Store leftover fruit salad in the fridge in a glass container with a tight lid for up to 2 days.
+I am going to say it anyway, sliced fruits should always be kept in the fridge.